Cancel anytime

 Total Addressable Market (TAM)

-The global women's apparel market is estimated to be worth hundreds of billions of dollars.
-J.Jill's TAM is focused on the mature women's segment within this broader market.
-Their positioning allows them to capture a share of this market by catering to specific needs and preferences.
+The global women's apparel market is substantial, expected to reach hundreds of billions of USD.
+J.Jill's positioning allows it to capture a segment of this market by catering to a specific niche, but the specific TAM attributable to J.Jill is not published and is dependent on their customer base.

 Upturn SWOT Analysis